Gladstone Secondary School: In popular culture

 The TV show Supernatural used Gladstone as a shooting location in November 2015.

 Gladstone was featured in Season 1, Episode 7 of 21 Jump Street.
-The TV show used the school as a shooting location and the episode aired in May of 1997.
+The TV show used the school as a shooting location and the episode aired in May 1997.
 Season 1 episode 7 "Gotta Finish the Riff" was the episode name and former student Mig Macario aka Mike Andaluz was coincidentally a featured guest actor in the episode.

 Timetable

 Gladstone Secondary School operates on a linear timetable on semester rotation, from September to December and January to June.
 Each day has four blocks: four blocks of 1 hour and 22 minutes with FIT Time (Flexible Instructional Time) every Tuesday and Thursday, with Tuesday having morning FIT and Thursday having afternoon FIT.
 Each FIT time has a length of 50 minutes.
 Each day of classes begin at 8:40 a.m. and end at 3:05 p.m.
 (Monday to Friday).